A free font for coders by Jens Kutílek

 I designed Sudo strictly for my own needs.
 Completist as I am, I couldn’t resist adding Greek and Cyrillic letters, but a lot of these haven’t left the pixel design stage.
 For me they don’t have a very high priority, sorry.
 If you like to work on their design, please send me any additions via GitHub.

 The Bold weight is far from finished.
 The basic alphabet is done, but lots of less common characters are still the same as in Regular.
-The Italic weights are just the upright styles slanted by 8°.
-Don’t complain, it’s free, fix it yourself and send me pull requests.
+The Italic weights are just the upright styles slanted by 11.31° with partial corrections.
+The Thin masters are extrapolated from Regular and Bold, also with partial corrections.
+If you fix something, I’d like to get your pull requests.